-Additionally, a sponsor must return to TDA any food service payments it is unable to disburse to a site.
-For example, site has moved/closed, or the check written to a site is not deposited by its expiration date.
+Additionally, a CE must return to TDA any food service payments that it was unable to disburse.
+For example, the Provider has moved or discontinued providing care; or the check written to a provider is not deposited by its expiration date.

-If a sponsor must return food service payments that it was unable to disburse it must submit a letter that includes the:
+If a CE must return food service payments that it was unable to disburse, it must submit a letter that includes the:

-- Amount of funds being returned, - Name of the site, and site ID number, for which the funds were intended, - Reason it was unable to disburse the funds to the site, - Claim month and year to which the funds apply, and - CE ID number.
+- Amount of funds being returned, - Name of the provider and provider ID number for whom the funds were intended, - Reason it was unable to disburse the funds to the provider, - Claim month and year to which the funds apply, and - CE ID number.

-The sponsor must send the letter along with the funds to TDA, and should retain a copy of the letter and supporting documentation for its records.
+The CE must send the letter along with the funds to TDA, and should retain a copy of the letter and supporting documentation for its records.
 NOTE: Do not send cash.